cap-js/docs/java/request-contexts.md

 The [RequestContextRunner](https://www.javadoc.io/doc/com.sap.cds/cds-services-api/latest/com/sap/cds/services/runtime/RequestContextRunner.html) API does not allow you to create a Request Context based on a named user.
 Named user contexts are only created by the CAP Java framework as initial Request Context is based on appropriate authentication information (e.g. JWT token) attached to the incoming HTTP request.
 :::

-Whether a new Request Context is necessary, depends on the capabilities of the service that needs to be called.
+Whether a new Request Context is necessary depends on the capabilities of the service that needs to be called.
 A switch from a named user to a technical user in the Request Context is only necessary if the service supports both ways of authentication.
 An example for this is the Audit Log Service.
 If the service only supports communication with a technical user, there is no switch required.
 For example, the Persistence Service is always using a technical user, but honors the tenant set on the Request Context.

 In the following a few concrete examples are given:
 - [Switching to a Specific Technical Tenant](#switching-to-a-specific-technical-tenant)